gear-foundation/gear-wiki/docs/api/vouchers.md

 )
 ```

-### Revoke voucher
+### Revoke a Voucher

-The `api.voucher.revoke` is used to revoke an issued voucher.
-It's possible to revoke a voucher only after the validity period has expired.
+The `api.voucher.revoke` method is used to revoke an issued voucher.
+A voucher can only be revoked after its validity period has expired.
+Unused funds are returned to a voucher issuer.

 ```javascript
 const tx = api.voucher.revoke(spenderAddress, voucherId);
 tx.signAndSend(...);
 ```

-### Decline voucher
+### Decline a Voucher

-The `api.voucher.decline` can be used to decline existing and not expired voucher.
-It will make the voucher expired
+The `api.voucher.decline` method can be used to decline an existing voucher that has not yet expired.
+This action will mark the voucher as expired so you will be able to Revoke it.

 ```javascript
 const tx = api.voucher.decline(voucherId);
 tx.signAndSend(...);
 ```

-### Get the the voucher constants
+### Get Voucher Constants

 ```javascript
 // Minimum and maximum duration of the voucher in blocks const minBlocks = await api.voucher.minDuration();